Recreation of Laura Igalls Wilder's Little House on the Prairie cabin.

 Many visitors will need only a few minutes to tour the site and may be satisfied with the view from the road on Mondays or during the winter when Little House on the Prairie is closed.
-The best time to visit may be during the Prairie Days Festival on June 11, 2016.
+The best time to visit may be during the Prairie Days Festival in June.

 New signs have been placed on Highway 75, making it easy to find from either the north or south.